hexya-erp/hexya/doc/roadmap.md

 - [ ] Add i18n and l10n support to ORM models
 - [ ] Add database foreign keys to related fields
 - [ ] Add cache to RecordSets
-- [ ] Add support for schema modification (ALTER TABLE)
+- [X] Add support for schema modification (ALTER TABLE)

 Server
 ------
-- [ ] Create controllers for using Odoo web client with YEP Server
+- [X] Create controllers for using Odoo web client with YEP Server
 - [ ] Automate routing and include for `static` dir in modules
-- [ ] Recover from orm methods' panics
+- [X] Recover from orm methods' panics
 - [ ] Unified logging system
-- [ ] Create a JSON-RPC server with same protocol as Odoo.

 Client
 ------
+- [X] Adapt Odoo web client to be used in YEP (V8)
-- [ ] Adapt Odoo web client to be used in YEP
+- [ ] Adapt Odoo web client to be used in YEP (V9)

 Modules
 -------
 - [X] Make module registering create necessary symlinks
-- [X] Add support for internal resources data files
+- [X] Add support for internal resources XML data files
 - [ ] Add support for data & demo XML files
 - [ ] Add support for CSV data files